alaxandir/Pokemon-Alexandrite/README.md

 Pokemon Alexandrite Discord: https://discord.gg/vCnM3Nj

-WHAT'S NEW THIS VERSION: More story content, lots of bug-fixes.
+WHAT'S NEW THIS VERSION: Megaring now obtainable, Retuned all audio volumes, Shiny chance is now 0.72%, More story content, lots of bug-fixes, changed list of items you can recieve from your follower pokemon--also can't get infinite items anymore.

 INSTALLATION
 Extract the .ZIP archive.